-Understanding Goals is important as they are build out for a company.
-Below are a few facts that might help as a company gets started.
+Understanding Goals is important to assist you in building your company goal framework.
+Below are a few facts that might help as your company gets started.

 1. Who can create goals?